What Is Cervical Dystonia?

 Cervical dystonia is a neurological condition, which means it starts in the brain.
 The brain sends abnormal signals to the body’s muscles, which can cause problems with muscle control.
 It is not yet fully understood what causes the brain to send these abnormal signals.

-Some children with cervical dystonia may have other neurological problems, such as cerebral palsy.
+Some children with the condition may have other neurological problems, such as cerebral palsy.
 One of the most common causes of dystonia is dyskinetic cerebral palsy, which is characterized by writhing and twisting movements that begin after the first year of life.

 Dyskinetic cerebral palsy is caused by injury to the part of the brain called the basal ganglia, which is responsible for movement.
 Damage to the basal ganglia can occur when a child’s oxygen supply is severely restricted during pregnancy, delivery, or soon after birth.